AleeAlette1/NEOs_Project/technology.md

 We were also thinking to incorporate a list of things to do in case one is approaching and a list of things to store in case of an emergency.

+On top of Tableau, we have been working on our presentation in Google Slides.
+Here we will visually and orally explain our project.
+We will address the following:
+- Selected topic
+- Reason topic was selected
+- Description of the source of data
+- Questions the team hopes to answer with the data
+- Description of the data exploration phase of the project
+- Description of the analysis phase of the project